cisco/webex-assistant-sdk/get_started_documentation/README.md

 ### 1. How the app works

 The app is a very simple server based on AIOHTTP.
 It only has one endpoint: `/`.
-Its simple purpose is to receive a request that will eventually initiate from the Webex Assistant, will pass through the Skills Service and will eventually reach this app.
+Its simple purpose is to receive a request that will eventually initiate from the `Webex Assistant`, will pass through the Skills Service and will eventually reach this app.

 The request contains the information we need to process in order to create our response.
-In our case this is very simple, we do one of 2 things:
+In general there are 2 type of requests any Skill should be able to respond to:

-- Send back the same text that the user spoke.
+- Intro requests: When the user says something like "Talk to Echo" the request that comes into the Skill will have a `target_dialogue_state` equal to `skill_intro`.
+In this case, we handle the request by sending back a welcome message to the user.
-- Send back a welcome message if the `target_dialogue_state` is equal to `skill_intro`.
+- General requests: these the typical requests a Skill will receive, in our case we handle them by simply responding back with the same text the user just produced.

 Let's now dig a bit deeper into the request object.